hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/overview.md

 ## PRISM Agent Features

-This document provides an of the PRISM Agent feature set.
+This document provides an overview of the PRISM Agent feature set.
 This document is manually updated; as such, it may not be up to date with the most recent release of PRISM Agent.

 **Last Update**: 2023-03-06, Release 0.48.3